On His Death Anniversary, President Pays Tribute To Ali Geelani For Struggle, Steadfastness - UrduPoint

 Reaffirming Pakistan's continuous support to the Kashmir cause on every platform, he said that Syed Ali Geelani's sacrifice would keep the freedom movement alive forever, also manifested by the Indian failure to undermine the resolve of the Kashmiri people.

+"Syed Ali Geelani remained unwavering in his principles, despite decades of incarceration, house arrest, and personal suffering.
+His clarity of vision and steadfast stance energized generations of Kashmiris, especially the youth, encouraging them to stand firm in their demand for freedom.
+His life was a testimony to dignity, sacrifice, and truth, and his legacy lives on in the hearts of freedom-loving people across the world," the president remarked.

-He prayed for peace for Ali Geelani's soul and reiterated the call for granting the right to self-determination to the Kashmiri people in accordance with United Nations Security Council resolutions.
+He prayed for peace for Ali Geelani's soul and reiterated and reiterated that Pakistan would continue to extend its moral, political, and diplomatic support to the brave people of Indian Illegally Occupied Jammu and Kashmir until they achieve their inalienable right to self-determination, as guaranteed by the relevant United Nations Security Council resolutions.

 Recent Stories